 Keep in mind, however, that while God answers prayer, He doesn’t always answer it in the way we think He should.
 He has plans we can’t even fathom.

 2. God always delivers on His promises

 God promised Abraham that he would father a nation.
 When Abraham and Sarah were at a time when they should have been way past childbearing years, they must have thought that God changed His mind or forgot about them.
 Oh, but God!

 Many years after God made the promise to Abraham, He delivered!

 He promised that He would fight for us:

-The Lord will fight for you; you need only to be still. –
+The Lord will fight for you, and you have only to be silent.”

 He promised to give us strength: